avinxxsh/pokemon_assistant/README.md

 # pokemon_assistant
 **Pokémon Search:**

-Search Pokémon by Name and various other filters
+Search Pokémon by Name and various other filters.

+Filters include:

 **Pokémon Plot:**
     See how stats of your selected Pokémon compare with other Pokémon of the same type and other types

 **Battle Recommendation System:**